 Strokes can damage brain tissue in the outer part of the brain (the cortex) or deeper structures in the brain underneath the cortex.
 A stroke in a deep area of the brain (for example, a stroke in the thalamus, the basal ganglia or pons) is called a lacunar stroke.
 These deeper structures receive their blood flow through a unique set of arteries.
 Because of the characteristics of these arteries, lacunar strokes happen a little bit differently from other strokes.

 A lacunar stroke occurs when one of the arteries that provide blood to the brain's deep structures is blocked.
 These arteries are small, and are uniquely vulnerable.
-Unlike most arteries, which gradually taper to a smaller size, the arteries of a lacunar stroke branch directly off a large, high-pressure, heavily muscled main artery.
+Unlike most arteries, which gradually taper to a smaller size, the small arteries of a lacunar stroke branch directly off a large, high-pressure, heavily muscled main artery.
 High blood pressure (hypertension) can lead to lacunar strokes because it causes a pounding pulse.
 Since the arteries don't gradually taper down in their size, high blood pressure can directly damage these arteries.
 High blood pressure also can cause atherosclerosis, a condition in which fatty deposits (plaques) build up along the walls of blood vessels.
 When atherosclerosis is present, a clot can form inside of one of these small arteries, blocking blood flow in the artery.